Master of Science in Accounting

 Graduates of the M.S. in Accounting program should have:

-- An understanding of the legal and ethical issues faced by the accounting profession.
+- An expanded understanding of the legal and ethical issues faced by the accounting profession.

 - Experience and skill in working collaboratively.

-- An understanding of the global context of the accounting profession.
+- An understanding of the strategic role accounting plays in business organizations.